Before becoming a doctor, I must remember the four goals of medicine in this time.

-- The prevention of disease and injury and the promotion and maintenance of health: trying to avoid all that which may be avoided with simple actions such as washing the hands, eating healthy foods, having secure sex, etc. etc. etc. because a disease may difficult a lifestyle and separate an individual from its goals and purposes.
+- The prevention of disease and injury and the promotion and maintenance of health: trying to avoid all that which may be avoided with simple actions such as washing hands, eating healthy food, having safe sex, etc. etc. etc. because a disease may difficult a lifestyle and separate people from their goals and purposes.

 - The relief of pain and suffering caused by maladies: it is necessary to differentiate between pain and suffering, considering that the former may be a hard thing to face, but suffering is not always understandable or visible to all.

-- The care and cure of those with a malady, and the care of those who cannot be cured: it is obvious, reaching a certain diagnostic and proposing the treatment… so it is also important those ones that cannot be cured (e.g. a chronicle disease) need some way for maintaining their life.
+- The care and cure of those with a malady, and the care of those who cannot be cured: it is obvious, reaching a certain diagnostic and proposing the treatment.
+Those ones that cannot be cured (e.g. due to a chronicle disease) also need some way for maintaining their life.

 - The avoidance of premature death and the pursuit of a peaceful death: all of us will pass away and it will come a time in which all care on this world will be insufficient, and we must accept it.
-But, it is our work to ensure that people will continue living and having the opportunity for enjoying the best of this time and this life.
+But, it is our work to ensure that people will continue living and having the opportunity to enjoy the best of this time and this life.

 It is time for talking with patients, not about rare and useless things, nor starting with medical issues, but about lifestyle, about dreams and hope, or another real thing.

 What is medicine for me, right now?